PVC pipes are safe

 PVC pipes are recyclable and increasingly being recycled

-PVC pipes can be recycled 8 to 10 times without losing their technical properties.
-Each year around 50,000 tonnes of PVC pipes and fittings are recycled in Europe through the VinylPlus® programme.
-Since 2000 around 820,000 tonnes have been recycled.
+PVC pipes can be recycled several times without losing their technical properties.
+Each year around 35,000 tonnes of PVC pipes and fittings are recycled in Europe through VinylPlus®.
+Since 2000, 850,000 tonnes have been recycled.
 PVC pipes are also a major uptake for recycled PVC in Europe.
-75,000 tonnes of recycled PVC are safely used in new pipes each year.
 Traceability and certification schemes for recyclates ensure a high degree of safety and quality for the recycled PVC.

 PVC recycling creates jobs and saves energy and resources